MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-keywords-competitors.md

 ---
-title: "Configure keywords and competitors to track in conversation intelligence for Dynamics 365 Conversation Intelligence | MicrosoftDocs"
+title: "Configure keywords and competitors to track in Conversation Intelligence | MicrosoftDocs"
-description: "Configure keywords and competitors to track in conversation intelligence for Dynamics 365 Conversation Intelligence" ms.date: 07/31/2018 ms.service: crm-online ms.custom:
+description: "Configure keywords and competitors to track in Conversation Intelligence" ms.date: 07/31/2018 ms.service: crm-online ms.custom: